w3c/wcag3/guidelines/terms/equivalent.md

 status: exploratory
 ---

-equal, and, in the context of alternatives, contains or conveys the same information as the original.
+equal, and, in the context of alternatives, includes or conveys the same information as the original.